SIAM-FM21-PC/SIAM-FM21-Challenge/README.md

 # Introduction

 Welcome to the first SIAM FM Programming Challenge sponsored by MathWorks!
 The main focus of quantitative and data science roles in the finance industry today is to implement research in a real-world context.
-Student teams, composed of undergraduate and graduates from any activity areas of SIAM, shall partake in a two month programming challenge to solve a mathematical programming problem arising in financial modeling using Matlab.
+Student teams, composed of undergraduate and graduates from any activity areas of SIAM, shall partake in a two month programming challenge to solve a mathematical programming problem arising in financial modeling using MATLAB.
 Winning teams shall be awarded cash prizes at a FM21 award ceremony which shall take place either virtually or in hybrid mode between June 1st-4th in Philadelphia.
 Please take note of the important deadlines below and ensure that your team is registered by 11:59pm EST, January 31, 2021.

 # Competition Rules